coinbase/nft-dapp-starter-kit/metadata/art-engine/README.md

 ![](https://storage.googleapis.com/jm-nft-testing/coinbae_header.png)

-This engine is based of the Hashlips Art Engine.
+This art engine is used to create generative image art and metadata from pre-made artwork layers.
+It is based off of the Hashlips Art Engine.
 Read more about the amazing Hashlips Art Engine [here](https://github.com/HashLips/hashlips_art_engine).

 ## Sample Base URI